bakerlisa/JSgames/README.md

+# Simple Games I built on Javascript

-# spacePlane
+1. spacePlane
-Another JS excersise
+2. Ninjaman - like Pacman